Cart0

 • Step 4

-Peel and core the apple and cut it cross wise into ⅛-inch slices.
-Cut the apple slices into small squares, about ½-inch (1.25 cm); they don’t need to be perfectly uniform.
-Put the apples and ¼ cup (60 ml) water in a small saucepan, bring to a simmer over medium heat, and cook, partially covered, until the apples are tender, about 15 minutes.
+Peel and core the apple, and cut it cross-wise into ⅛-inch slices.
+Cut the apple slices into small squares, about ½-inch; they don’t need to be perfectly uniform.
+Put the apples and ¼ cup water in a small saucepan, bring to a simmer over medium heat, and cook, partially covered, until the apples are tender, about 15 minutes.
 Using a slotted spoon, transfer the apples to the prepared baking sheet to drain and let cool.

 • Step 5

 Melt the butter in a small saucepan over low heat.
-Remove from the heat and let sit for a few minutes, until the milk solids and water settle on the bottom of the pan.
-Spoon or pour off the clear melted butter fat and set aside; discard the milky layer.
+Remove from the heat and let it sit for a few minutes, allowing the milk solids and water to settle at the bottom.
+Spoon or pour off the clear butterfat and set aside; discard the milky layer.

 • Step 6

-Fry the doughnuts: Line a baking sheet or tray with paper towels.
-Heat the aebleskiver pan over medium heat (electric pans will just have one setting).
-1. After a few minutes, when the pan is quite hot, pour about 1 teaspoon of clarified butter into each hollow of the pan.
-2. Pour 1 generous tablespoon of the batter into each hollow of the pan; the batter should reach the rim.
+Line a baking sheet or tray with paper towels.
+Heat the aebleskiver pan over medium heat.
+When the pan is quite hot after about 2-3 minutes, pour about 1 teaspoon of clarified butter into each hollow of the pan, then pour 1 generous tablespoon of the batter into each hollow of the pan making sure the batter reaches the rim.

 • Step 7

-3. Add a few pieces of apple to the center of each doughnut, slipping the almond into the center of one.
-After 1 to 2 minutes, the edges of the doughnuts should be golden brown and most of the batter should be set, though the centers may still be loose.
-4. Poke a knitting needle or wooden skewer into the side of one doughnut and carefully flip it over to cook the other side; repeat with the rest of the doughnuts.
-Keep cooking the doughnuts, turning them occasionally, until all surfaces are browned and the doughnuts are cooked through, about 7 minutes.
-Using the knitting needle, carefully transfer the fried doughnuts to the paper towel-lined baking sheet.
+Add a few pieces of apple to the center of each doughnut, placing an almond in the center of one.
+After 1–2 minutes, the edges should be golden brown and most of the batter set, though the centers may still be loose.
+Insert a knitting needle or wooden skewer into the side of a doughnut and carefully flip it to cook the other side.
+Repeat with the remaining doughnuts.
+Continue cooking, turning occasionally, until all sides are browned and the doughnuts are cooked through, about 7 minutes.
+Using the knitting needle, transfer the fried doughnuts to the paper towel–lined baking sheet.

 • Step 8

-When all the doughnuts are fried, dust them generously with the confectioners' sugar.
+When all the doughnuts are fried, dust them generously with powdered sugar.
 Serve with your favorite berry jam alongside.

-Make ahead: The batter can be prepared up to 12 hours before frying the doughnuts.
+The batter can be prepared up to 12 hours before frying the doughnuts.
 Seal the batter with plastic wrap and store in the refrigerator until it will be used.
 The doughnuts are best fresh, but can be made a day or two in advance and reheated in the oven.
+The doughnuts can be stored to 1 day in an airtight container,